stellarshenson/jupyterlab_markdown_switch_tab_scrolling_fix/README.md

 - Uses WeakMap to prevent multiple guards on same widget
 - Passive event listeners for performance

+## Technical Implementation

+The extension hooks into JupyterLab's shell lifecycle using the `ILabShell.currentChanged` signal to detect tab switches.
+When a markdown widget activates, it captures the scroll position, attaches load event listeners to all images, and runs a guard interval that corrects drift every 100ms until images finish loading and position stabilizes.

+**Core components**:
+- Signal handler on `labShell.currentChanged` for tab activation detection
+- Image load tracking via `addEventListener('load')` with `once: true` option
+- Guard interval using `window.setInterval()` for drift correction
+- WeakMap storage prevents duplicate guards on widget reactivation

 ## Requirements

 - JupyterLab >= 4.0.0